Grant Bradley: The tourists are coming - what they will find

 Comments provided by respondents were heavily focused on stress, uncertainty, mental toll, fatigue, depression and financial concerns.

-Domestic tourism has provided boost from Kiwis rediscovering Aotearoa during the past 18 months as they couldn't go overseas provided a welcome fillip to those businesses able to cater for that market but that came to a screeching halt as the current Omicron wave took hold.
-The level three and four lockdowns that mainly affected Auckland last year have been replaced with self-imposed restrictions that are preventing people from travelling.
+Domestic tourism has provided a boost.
+Kiwis rediscovering Aotearoa during the past 18 months as they couldn't go overseas provided a welcome fillip to those businesses able to cater for that market - but that came to a screeching halt as the current Omicron wave took hold.
+The level 3 and 4 lockdowns that mainly affected Auckland last year have been replaced with self-imposed restrictions that are preventing people from travelling.
 The wealthy, older market that travels in late summer is especially affected.

 That means the already crimped summer earnings that usually get businesses through the lean winter months have been severely hit.
-So the return of international visitors will come at a crucial to bolster damaged balance sheets even if the first of those from Australia will be here to visit friends and families with traditional tourists returning at a trickle.
-The higher spending longhaul tourists from Europe and the United States won't be here until the end of the year.
+So the return of international visitors will come at a crucial time to bolster damaged balance sheets even if the first of those from Australia will be here to visit friends and families, with traditional tourists returning at a trickle.
+The higher-spending longhaul tourists from Europe and the United States won't be here until the end of the year.

 They say he has been a strong advocate but he's a member of a top-heavy Cabinet with just a handful of key ministers - and health boss Ashley Bloomfield - responsible for the key decisions.